ZachOBrien/Maze/README.md

 Maze is an implementation of the board game "Labyrinth".
 The real game involves players navigating a maze, represented as a physical grid board of pathways, with the objective of collecting treasure.

-This respository implements the base game logic and a client-server architecture for playing the game.
+This repository implements a client-server architecture and basic GUI for configuring and observing the game.
 To find more information on each of these architectural components, see the `README` in their respective directories.

 ```
 +-----------------+                    +-----------------+